Inokinoki/inoki-blog/source/_posts/Ollama.md

 1. In `ext_server`, the wrapper implementations provides the functions that `ollama` can call, such as `llama_server_init` to init an `llama.cpp` instance, `llama_server_completion` to complete a chat, or `llama_server_embedding` to compute the embeddings for texts.
 2. An extra makefile (`CMakeLists`) is also contained in `ext_server`, to build the code with the `llama.cpp/examples/server` example as a library.
 It can then be loaded by `dyn_ext_server` code under `llm`, to serve with the `llama.cpp` instance.
 3. The libraries are embedded into the go program using [go embed package](https://pkg.go.dev/embed), and extract during the runtime.
 4. Besides, the calls to the functions in `ext_server` carry the some parameters defined in `llm` directory.
 In general, the requests and responses are passed in JSON format, and contains more structural information.
-They are defined in such as `ggml.go` (decribing the models) and `llama.go` (describing the different requests and responses).
+They are defined in such as `ggml.go` (describing the models) and `llama.go` (describing the different requests and responses).
 5. To dynamically manage the `llama.cpp` instances, `ollama` provides some patches to the original `llama.cpp`.

 Let's study them one by one.